syguo96/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a machine learning researcher, curious about the nature of intelligence.
-I’ve been fortunate to spend time at the University of Cambridge, the Max Planck Institute for Intelligent Systems, and Meta FAIR in New York.
+I’ve been fortunate to spend time at the University of Cambridge, the Max Planck Institute for Intelligent Systems, and Meta FAIR in New York, working with [Bernhard Schölkopf](https://is.mpg.de/~bs) and [Ferenc Huszár](https://www.inference.vc/about/).

 My work is guided by two intertwined questions: